InWILL/Locale_Remulator/README.md

 ## Warning

-From 2023.6.21, Nexon updated NGS, now LR would be detected as innormal program and game would be closed with 'NGS Hacking Detected (0xD1040104)'.
+From 2023.6.21, Nexon updated NGS, now LR would be detected as innormal program and game would be closed with `NGS Hacking Detected (0xD1040104)`.
 And if you try too many times, your account would be banned.
 To deal with this situation, we don't recommend use LR to play Nexon' games.

 ## Getting Started